Filing a ComplaintPractice Guidelines

 Who can make a complaint?

 Complaints can come from anybody including patients, patient’s families and physiotherapists.
 Complaints arise from concerns about inadequate care, poor communication, or the conduct of the physiotherapist.
 It is preferable that the complaint come from some one directly involved with the matter.

 How do I make a complaint?

-Forms and information for filing a complaint can be obtained from the Nova Scotia College of Physiotherapists’ office.
+Forms and information for filing a complaint can be obtained online or from the Nova Scotia College of Physiotherapists’ office.
 Although you can file a complaint in writing without using the form, it must be typed or legibly written.
 A signed consent form, for release of records and information, is required before the complaint can be investigated.
 The complaint you submit should contain the physiotherapist’s name, a description of the events that led to the complaint, dates, witnesses, and any other pertinent information.
 Be sure to add your contact information.
 There is no time limit on complaints, but the earlier a complaint is filed the better.
 This reduces potential risk to the public, and it is easier to obtain the information required to investigate the complaint while memories are fresh.
 (S.N.S.1998. c.22 s.41)

 Who Investigates my complaint?

 The Registrar receives the complaint at the College Office and forwards it to the Investigation Committee.
 A Committee consisting of at least two physiotherapists and a public member investigates each complaint received.
 The Committee begins by examining the written complaint received, the physiotherapist’s response and the relevant information collected.
 They may take further steps such as reviewing records and conducting interviews or consulting with experts.
 You may be asked to meet with the Committee if the members require additional information or clarification.
 If this should happen, a family member, friend or other support person of your choice, may accompany you.
 The physiotherapist will not be present at that time.